eryph-org/eryph-api-spec/specification/compute/README.md

 ### Basic Information
-These are the global settings for the Haipa API.
+These are the global settings for the Haipa Compute API.

 ``` yaml
 title: HaipaCompute